-Community Support provided in the 2021-22 financial year totaled \$402k (2021: \$380k), delivered as:
+Community Support provided in the 2022-23 financial year totaled \$581k (2022: \$402k), delivered as:

-- \$334k of fees and charges absorbed by Dnister through our member loyalty fee rebate program. - \$16k supporting schools and playgroups that bank with Dnister - \$21k provided as Beneficiary Payments to Community Organizations participating in Dnister's Community Benefit Program and nominated by Members operating myCommunity Saver accounts - \$31k in sponsorship of events held by community groups
+- \$475k of fees and charges absorbed by Dnister through our member loyalty fee rebate program. - \$15k supporting schools and playgroups that bank with Dnister. - \$39k provided as Beneficiary Payments to Community Organizations participating in Dnister Community Benefit Program and nominated by Members operating My Community Saver accounts. - \$52k in sponsorship of events & Praznyks held by community groups.

-The support provided in the last year brings the total Community Support provided by Dnister in the last ten years to \$2.74 million!
+The support provided in the last year brings the total Community Support provided by Dnister in the last ten years to \$3.11 million!